neurosnap/robodux/README.md

 - [createList](./docs/basic-concepts.md#createlist): Store an array of items in a slice
-- [createSlice](./docs/api.md#createslice): Core function that the above slice helpers leverage.
+- [createSlice](./docs/api.md#createslice): Core function that the above slice helpers use.
 Build action types, action creators, and reducer pairs with one simple function.
 - [and more!](./docs/api.md)